data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing the cross products.
+The returned array must have a data type determined by :ref:`type-promotion` rules.

 ### <a name="det" href="#det">#</a> det(x, /)